obsidian-client/obsidian-client-installer/README.md

 ## Build & Run

-To build the installer, run
+To build the installer, you just need to have a Java 17 JDK installed, then you can simply run `./gradlew make`.

-`./gradlew jar`

-or for production purposes you should use this command instead

-`./gradlew shadowJar`.

-The output Java Archive will be in `build/libs/`.
+This will build 3 native binaries (Linux x64, macOS x64 and Windows x64),
+containing the Java application and a minimal JRE.

+You will find the created binaries in `build/make/`.

-If you just want to run the installer, use
+If you only want to run the installer, you can also simply run `./gradlew run`.

-`./gradlew run`.

 All commands will automatically download the dependencies for you.

 ## Setup Development Environment

 ### IntelliJ Idea
-IntelliJ Idea supports Gradle natively, you can just import/open the `build.gradle` file.
+IntelliJ Idea supports Gradle out of the box, you can just import/open the `build.gradle` file.

 ### Eclipse
 Eclipse doesn't support Gradle out of the box, so you have to download the official Gradle plugin first: